bladder-ca/nhppp/cran-comments.md

 * We add two vignettes (one for sampling loglinear times and one for building a simple DES model).

 * We adopt new unified syntax.

+* We added a site hosted on GitHub pages.